 Diversification of land use is encouraged where this cements the buffer function of the area and where recreational, environmental and economic benefits can be demonstrated.
-Off site impacts on adjoining intensive agricultural activities must be mitigated, and development should ideally achieve additional landscape and environmental benefits.

 New rural activities should demonstrate special design adaptations and management provisions that reflect the peri-urban context and respond to the buffer role of the area.